NicholasDJM/ProvisionsModManager/TFMOD/Features.md

 		- Useful for triggering messages in CFG scripts via “cc_emit”, like toggling something on or off.
 	- See and edit text colours right in the editor.
 - Intro Video Creator: Automatically convert videos into .bik format.
 	- Maybe allow automatically downloading videos from YouTube and allow cutting the video.
 - Asset Pre-load Map: Automatically compile a map with every mod asset that needs to be preloaded to override existing assets (Either because of sv_pure or assets that are packaged inside maps)
 	- Quickly compile a tiny map (1x1 HU?) with every possible mod that requires asset preloading.
 If you want some things to work in casual, or you want to override models in maps that package their models with the map, this would fix that.
 	- Then we could use “map_background preload; wait 10; disconnect” in autoexec.cfg
 		- A note, this would effectively mute all menu music, perhaps a con in some people‘s eyes.

+## Future Features
+- Integrate installation and auto updating of Source Mods, like Team Fortress 2 Classic, Open Fortress, and Pre-Fortress 2 right inside Provisions mod manager.
+	- Files can be large, make sure to split via PART http method, and use Write Ahead Log.